sarkershantonu/sarkershantonu.github.io/_posts/2018/2018-06-28-pihole-basics.md

 4. Known sites where we don't allow devices to go. (harmful and know spams)

 This is DNS level blocking, so, it is not network blocking.
 If direct IP request happens, pi-hole cant stop as there is no DNS query involve.

+### How this is useful
+- To have filtered/clean internet
+- If you have kid in you home, its necessary.
+- Avoid internet spam & viruses
+- Using pi-hole, we can avoid advertisements to a certain level in pc/mobile/tablet/smart tv.

+### How to use in Android
+- Usually a linux systems need root privilege to change DNS address.
+To make life easy, you can use any of [these apps](https://play.google.com/store/search?q=dns%20changer&c=apps).
+I am using [this app](https://play.google.com/store/apps/details?id=com.frostnerd.dnschanger)
+### How to use in IOS

+### How to use in Windows

+### Notes
+- Usually DNS queries are cached.
+So, before applying this your device ,please either clear DNS cache or reboot(this should clear DNS cache).
+- You may need admin rights to make changes in DNS address
+- You can use pi-hole address in your router, in that case, you don't need to change DNS address to any device manually.
+All devices connected to router will go through pi-hole.

 ### How to install pi-hole
 - Using CURL